-Standard CT protocol for trauma patients leads to overutilization of imagingApril 15th, 2013 in Cancer /
+Standard CT protocol for trauma patients leads to overutilization of imagingApril 15, 2013 in Medicine & Health / Cancer

 It is unnecessary to scan trauma patients based on a non-focused standard trauma CT protocol, if the patient is transferred for care after already undergoing a focused CT examination based on the patient's history and physical examination, a new study shows.